ntop/ntopng/doc/src/what_is_ntopng.rst

 Installation
 ============

-ntopng is opensource and available on `GitHub
+ntopng is open source and available on `GitHub
 <https://github.com/ntop/ntopng>`_.
 In addition, pre-compiled, binary
 ntopng packages are available both for Linux and Windows.
 Installation instructions for binary packages are available below.